Your adventure starts today, close to Liverpool (or optionally, Glasgow)

-His Royal Highness has now opened a 10-bedroom boutique b&b, metres from the Castle of Mey, and provides your luxury accommodationss.
-A calming destination in rugged scenery, with sweeping views over to Orkney, it nestles between the castle and a beautiful beach and coastal walk.
-With carefully thought out rooms that are brimming with character, plus a blazing log fire and cosy lounge, service here as you would expect, is exceptional, but equally is truly friendly and not overly formal.
+His Royal Highness has now opened a 10-bedroom boutique b&b, metres from the Castle of Mey, and provides your luxury accommodations.
+A calming destination set in rugged scenery with sweeping views over to Orkney, it nestles between the castle and a beautiful beach and coastal walk.
+Carefully thought out rooms are brimming with character with blazing log fire in the cosy lounge.
+Service here as you would expect, is exceptional, but equally is truly friendly and not overly formal.
 Another of our favourites.

 Bed & Breakfast.

-Day 5 sees you head west, following the North Coast 500 route again, via Durness to the beautiful Kylesku.
+Day 5 in Scotland sees you head west, following the North Coast 500 route again, via Durness to the beautiful Kylesku.

 Enjoy a nice coastal walk at Strathay Point, and stretch your legs before arriving into Tongue, a delightful croft village set overlooking the Kyle of Tonge.